databrary/design/overview.md

 * [OpenID](http://wiki.openid.net/w/page/12995211/OpenID_Authentication_2) provided by users
 * [BrowserID](https://browserid.org/)
 * Multifactor something
-* Delegation to university authentication systems (not a complete solution)
+* Delegation to university authentication systems through Shibboleth (not a complete solution)

 Authentication should not be overly burdensome, while still ensuring security.
 Entities (universities in particular) may be able to establish additional restrictions, for example restricting access of descendant accounts to particular IP subnets.